Mona (band)

 MONA is a project started by Nick Brown.
 Though there has been a revolving cast of band members, Nick has been the sole driving force behind the band.
 He began in Dayton, Ohio, though he is now based in Nashville, Tennessee.
 Brown revealed the band's name refers to his grandmother, Mona Brown.

 The band rose to fame appearing as part of the BBC's Sound of 2011 poll; which was revealed on 5 December 2010.
 The band was also crowned the Brand New for 2011 title at the MTV Awards.
-Their debut album was released on May 16, 2011 in the UK through Zion Noiz Recordings/Island Records and was released on February 28, 2012 in the US through Zion Noiz Recordings/Mercury Records.
+Their debut album was released on May 16, 2011 in the UK through ZionnoiZ Recordings/Island Records and was released on February 28, 2012 in the US through ZionnoiZ Recordings/Mercury Records.

 Career

-Nick Brown (2009-2010)
+Nick Brown (2009–2010)

 In April 2009, Brown was introduced to Saul Galpern, creator of Nude Records by a mutual friend.
 Soon after their online introduction, Galpern flew to Nashville to meet Nick.
 Having been very impressed by him, Galpern signed a management contract with the band which led to a record deal with Island Records and Mercury Records in September 2010.

 MONA (2010–present)

 On November 20, 2010, the band appeared on the BBC's Later... with Jools Holland, in which they performed the songs "Teenager", "Listen to Your Love" and "Lines In the Sand".
 On December 6, 2010, it was revealed that Mona had been longlisted on the BBC's Sound of 2011 poll, which predicts artists that will become successful in the year ahead.
 It was also revealed that month the band had made the longlist of MTV Awards' Brand New for 2011.
 On February 3, 2011, it was announced Mona had won the title.

-The band released their debut single "Listen to Your Love" in the United Kingdom on September 13, 2010 through their own independent record label Zion Noiz Recordings.
-Second single "Trouble On the Way" was then released through Zion Noiz Recordings/Island Records on December 13, 2010.
+The band released their debut single "Listen to Your Love" in the United Kingdom on September 13, 2010 through their own independent record label ZionoiZ Recordings.
+Second single "Trouble On the Way" was then released through ZionnoiZ Recordings/Island Records on December 13, 2010.
 Mona released their third single "Teenager" on February 7, 2011.
 Their fourth and final UK single, "Shooting the Moon", was released on July 31, 2011.

 In February 2011 MONA announced the release date of their self-titled debut album which was self-produced by Nick in their basement in Nashville and mixed by producer Rich Costey (Foo Fighters, Muse, Arctic Monkeys).